10 Serious Infectious Diseases That Will Make You Shudder

-Medically reviewed on Jul 16, 2017 by L. Anderson, PharmD.
+Medically reviewed on Mar 26, 2018 by L. Anderson, PharmD.

-Influenza is a Killer disease - Literally
+1. Influenza is a Killer disease - Literally

-Deaths linked with influenza are often due to complications like pneumonia, especially in the elderly.
+Deaths linked with influenza are often due to complications like pneumonia of the lungs, especially in the elderly.
 If someone in your family has the flu, you have a 25 percent chance of getting it, too.

 The flu vaccine is available each year in the fall and the CDC recommends that everyone 6 months of age and older get a flu vaccine every season.
 Vaccination to prevent influenza is particularly important for people who are at high risk of serious complications, for example:

 - Patients with lung diseases like asthma or chronic obstructive pulmonary disease (COPD), or heart disease

 - Nursing home residents